denoland/std/flags/README.md

 - `options.boolean` - a boolean, string or array of strings to always treat as booleans. if `true` will treat all double hyphenated arguments without equal signs as boolean (e.g. affects `--foo`, not `-f` or `--foo=bar`).
+- `options.collect` - a string or array of strings argument names to always treat as arrays.
+Collectable options can be used multiple times.
+All values will be colelcted into an array.
+If a non collectable option is used multiple times, the last value is used.
 - `options.alias` - an object mapping string names to strings or arrays of string argument names to use as aliases.
 - `options.default` - an object mapping string argument names to default values.